 Yes.
-American University’s online MAT program is CAEP-recognized and designed for individuals who have a bachelor’s degree and are interested in obtaining a teaching license in either elementary or secondary education (English and social studies).
-Graduate students choose one of two tracks: elementary (grades one through six) or secondary (grades seven through 12) education.
+American University’s online MAT program (MAT online) is CAEP-accredited and designed for individuals who have a bachelor’s degree and are interested in obtaining a teaching license in elementary education (grades 1-6).

 Our students channel their talents and the skills they’ve developed in the program into a wide variety of career roles, including classroom teachers, learning specialists, professors, adult educators, bilingual teachers, tutors, researchers, program heads, policy makers, arts coordinators, curriculum specialists, and educational game designers.